4 - 6 Months (Self Paced)

-Journalism is nothing but a style of collecting, reporting, analyzing and distributing the information, comprising of facts, on situations with minimal effort of interpretation.
-Journalism is a concept that provides the public a well-balanced and objective perspective of what is being reported.
-Journalism is about describing things in a way that everyone can understand.
+Journalism is a style of collecting, reporting, analyzing and disseminating the information, consisting of facts, on occurrences with little attempt of interpretation.
+Journalism is an idea which gives the public a balanced and objective view.
+Journalism is about explaining things that everyone can understand.

 Medical journalism is the dissemination of health and medical stories and health related topics in mass media.
-It focuses on the community at large, rather than particular professional groups, by delivering health related information via well-known media outlets.
-Medical and health related issues are interesting and diverse and are commonly reported, as they impact awareness, behavior and motives but may as well make contributions to change in health care usage, medical practices and government policies related to healthcare.
-A career in medical journalism presents a fulfilling opportunity to explore any healthcare related concerns from medical, social and environmental perspective.
+It targets the public at large, rather than specific professional groups, by providing health related information through mainstream media outlets.
+Medical and health related topics are exciting and diversified and are widely reported, as these topics influence awareness, attitudes and intentions but may also contribute to change in behavior, health care utilization, clinical practices and health policies.
+A career in medical journalism offers a rewarding opportunity to delve any number of carping contemporary concerns from medical, social and environmental policies.